RobinBobin/simple-common-utils/README.md

-This is a collection of utility classes used for JS development.
+﻿This is a collection of utility classes used for JS development.

  1. <a name="cusage"></a>[Usage](#usage)
  2. <a name="cversionHistory"></a>[Version history](#versionHistory)